 - How important is the attendee experience?
 Do I need features like networking and live chat?

 To summarise, Eventbrite is a tool to sell tickets or to register your attendees.
-Whereas Eventtia is a platform that not only allows you to do all of this as part of the planning for the event, but it also allows you to go further by offering a place to host your event and create experience for your attendees.
+Whereas Eventtia is an event management software that allows you to do all of the above, but also goes further by offering a place to host your event and create experiences for your attendees.